In nomine Patris, et Filii, et Spiritus Sancti …

 …order our days in thy peace; grant that we be rescued from eternal damnation and counted within the fold of thine elect.
 Through Christ our Lord …

-We work in the silence of Adoration.
+Oh, palpable Presence, we work in the silence of Adoration,

-In a quiet alcove
+In a solemn alcove reserved for this task,

 … which offering do thou, O God, vouchsafe in all things …